Circular Economy Market Development Grants

 What will we fund?

-Projects targeting one or more priority waste materials including plastics, paper and cardboard, glass, scrap metals, textiles, e-waste and tyres and organics.
+Projects targeting one or more priority waste materials including plastics, paper and cardboard, glass, scrap metals, textiles, e-waste, batteries (excluding used lead acid batteries),

 - Projects that identify, design, apply or scale-up innovative circular economy business models and practices such as: